 Improving the Board View experience in GitHub Projects

-During my internship at GitHub, one of my goals was to refine usability by introducing item descriptions on board cards to optimize task list visibility, while ensuring that the interface remained intuitive and scalable.
-These enhancements aimed to improve workflow efficiency, especially as GitHub Projects became more widely used by non-developer roles.
+During my internship at GitHub, I introduced item descriptions on board cards to optimize task list visibility, aiming to improve workflow efficiency, especially as GitHub Projects became more widely used by non-developers.

 TOOLS